snapdao/aptossnap/packages/adapter/README.md

 # Aptos adapter

-Atopsnap adapter is used to install Aptos snap and expose API toward snap.
+Atops snap adapter is used to integrate Aptos Snap into your dapp.

 ## Installation